 Oral History: Philip Mallory Jones (Part #2)

-As part of our ongoing 50th anniversary celebration, EAI has been conducting a series of oral histories with key figures in video culture, discussing the medium’s origins and impact as well as its continued cultural resonance.
-For our first published history, we are thrilled to publish the first of a three-part conversation with media artist Philip Mallory Jones.
+We are thrilled to publish the second installment of a three-part conversation with media artist Philip Mallory Jones.
 Working in video technology for over five decades, Jones has carved out an expansive and idiosyncratic body of work that has ranged from impressionistic portraits of Black American life, to experimental works made in Burkina Faso and Angola, to explorations of digital technologies such as the optical disc and the virtual environment Second Life.
 He co-founded and directed Ithaca Video Projects (1971-1984), an influential media arts center, and its accompanying annual video festival, one of the first of its kind.
 His recent work has focused on using 3D modeling software to reconstruct Chicago’s Bronzeville neighborhood circa 1940.

 This second section, facilitated by EAI’s Communications and Special Projects Associate Tyler Maxin, covers the Ithaca Annual Video Festival, the development of Icono Negro: The Black Aesthetic in Video Art, Jones’ travels abroad, his transition to digital media, and more.
 It has been edited for content and clarity.